cljoly/telescope-repo.nvim/README.md

 I would like to thank all the contributors to this plugin, as well as the developers of neovim and Telescope.
 Without them, none of this would be possible.

+Thanks to *Code Smell* for demoing the plugin in [5 Terrific Neovim Telescope Extensions for 2022 🔭](https://youtu.be/indguFY7wJ0?t=267).

 Furthermore, thanks to [Migadu](https://www.migadu.com/) for offering a discounted service to support this project.
 It is not an endorsement by Migadu though.

 ## Stability